Eruru3510/Eruru.PendingRequestManager/README.md

 Eruru.PendingRequestManager

-A high-performance, thread-safe AOT-compatible asynchronous pending request manager for .NET.
+A high-performance, thread-safe, AOT-compatible asynchronous pending request manager for .NET.

 Designed for request-response workflows, RPC systems, network protocols, socket communication, IPC, game servers, message buses, async correlation IDs, and any scenario where a request must later be completed by a matching key.